gh, we saw

 door).
 In this park was something to warm

-Stephen's heart -- a
+Stephen's heart -- a disc

 golf course.
 I took a picture for proof!